lStanev00/Basic-SPA-APPs/README.md

 Hello this is a learning phase repo u may not find alot of good practises but still i try to implement as many as i have stood.

 PLEASE NOTE that the TESTS and CSS files provided are NOT wrote by me.
-I own mainly JS sklills and EVERY js file is hand written by me.
+I own mainly JS skills and EVERY js file is hand written by me.
 The HTML templates are provided aswell for the :

 01. Furniture